balladaniel/leaflet-dataclassification/README.md

 - Legend generation with options for:
     - class order (ascending/descending)
     - legend header (title)
-    - custom HTML templating of legend rows
+    - custom HTML templating of legend rows, including the display of feature counts in classes
     - rounding of class boundary values to n decimals or up/down to the nearest 10, 100, 1000 etc. numbers
     - modifying class boundary values in legend by dividing/multiplying by a number (to easily change unit of measurement from m to km for example)
     - positioning (L.control options)